Aaron09/Ball-Dodge-java/README.md

 # USA Minesweeper
-My first major project: a GUI-based minesweeper game employing USA flags.
+My first major project: a GUI-based minesweeper game with USA flags as the mine markers.
 The program consists of 4 classes and 1 interface.
 There are also 11 image files used within the program.
 The images can be found among the java files.